What is Spring without the wind and the rain. I know, I know

 the plant will be producing up to 20 years.
 Asparagus is

-considered perennial and it will be your first crop in your
+considered a perennial and it will be your first crop in your

 garden.
 Most garden centers carry the asparagus crowns early